-State of E-Learning in Canada: At a tipping point, A cross-country check-up 2012 (PDF): This report examines the state of e-learning across Canada.
+Online Learning in Canada: At a tipping point, A cross-country check-up 2012 (PDF): This report examines the state of e-learning across Canada.

 International Association for K-12 Online Learning (iNACOL): iNACOL facilitates collaboration, advocacy and research to enhance quality K-12 online teaching and learning.
 They also publish research.

 The 2012 State of the Nation: K-12 Online Learning in Canada (PDF): This report provides summaries of online learning in each of Canada’s 13 provinces and territories, looking at the level of K-12 distance education activity and regulations in each province or territory.

 Grade Change: Tracking Online Education in the United States (Babson Survey Research Group, 2014) (PDF): This annual report covers the state of online learning in higher education in the US.